-Computing is an important part of a rapidly changing economy.
-Computer technology continues to advance rapidly and the way that technology is used has also been changing at a fast pace over recent years.
+Computing is of enormous importance to the economy and the role of Computer Science as a discipline itself and as an 'underpinning' subject across Science and Engineering is growing exponentially.
+Computer technology continues to advance rapidly and the way that technology is consumed has also been changing at a fast pace over recent years.
 The growth in the use of mobile devices and web-related technologies has exploded, resulting in new challenges for employers and employees.

-Where could GCSE Computer Science lead?
+Why might you want to study GCSE Computer Science?

-GCSE Computer Science explores the principles of digital technology and way of working that's called 'computational thinking', with programming as a core of the course, but it is also really creative and you'll get a real buzz out of something you have made work by yourself.
+Computer Science is quite different to ICT.
+GCSE Computer Science explores the principles of digital technology and way of working that's called 'computational thinking', with programming as a core of the course, but it is also really creative and you'll get a real buzz out of getting something to work for and by yourself, especially when programming.
 So, if you enjoyed basic programming (such as Scratch or Python) in previous years then you might find Computer Science is for you.
+Computer Science will make you think and test your powers of logic and patience.